PCOS Diet | PCOS recipes | Poly Cystic Ovary Syndrome Indian recipes |

 7 Food Groups to Avoid for PCOS

 If you have PCOS or want to live a healthy life, then follow the guidelines below.

 1. High Glycemic Index (high GI) foods: Foods which have a high GI cause an immediate spike in blood sugar levels and must be avoided.
 These foods include rice, potatoes, white bread, cakes and pastries.

 2. Dairy: Milk can cause an increase in acne, which is a symptom of PCOS.
 Dairy foods may also increase testosterone levels and cause the symptoms to worsen.
 However, it is best to take your doctor’s or dietitian’s advice regarding the consumption of milk.
 If you can tolerate curds, buttermilk and yoghurt, it is good to consume these as they are rich in calcium.
 Start by introducing small portions of milk products to see if there is any effect on your symptoms.

 3. Soy Products: Completely avoid soy and soy products as it is proven that these delay ovulation.
 Avoiding soy products is especially important for women who are trying to conceive.

-4. Bad Fats: Cut down your intake of saturated fats, trans-fats and hydrogenated fats such as margarine, butter and ghee as these can cause weight gain, diabetes and heart disease.
+4. Bad Fats: Cut down your intake of saturated fats, trans-fats and hydrogenated fats such as margarine as it can cause weight gain, diabetes and heart disease.

 5. Refined Foods: These are to be totally deleted from the diet.
 So knock out the pizzas, burgers, breads and biscuits.

-6. Processed Foods: These contain preservatives, chemicals and harmful additives and can cause additional
+6. Processed Foods: These contain preservatives, chemicals and harmful additives.

 7. Sugary Products: All sorts of sweets, ice-creams and desserts have to be avoided.